 Phonetically plausible spelling empowers children to feel that they are skilful and capable writers who are experiencing success and pleasure in something they are good at, the magic of writing.

-Here is a wonderful piece of writing from one of the children at Huili Nursery.
+Here is a wonderful piece of writing from one of the children at Hiba Nursery.
 Here you can see how he has used a mixture of phonetically plausible spelling and common exception words which he has learnt.

 “Baby owl fall down.
 The squirrel help.”